AlainMoretti/cli-wrapper/README.md

 	>>> now executing commands from ['sho ip int brief | inc Gi', 'show ip route'] on csr1000v-1
 <<< gracefully exited from: csr1000v-1
 ```

-You cannot mix --logfile and --interact when you launch a session.
+You cannot mix --logfile and --interact when you launch a new session.
-However, once an interactive session is established, and you want to capture a specific output, just hit teh escape character (^$ by default) and then you are prompted as follows:
+However, once an interactive session is established, and you want to capture a specific output,
+you just hit the escape character (^$ by default) and then you are prompted as follows:

 ```
 RP/0/RP0/CPU0:demo-edge-4#